Stimulant Addiction Treatment in Chiang Mai, Thailand

 - Motivational interviewing: Helps patients identify changes regarding stimulant use and mental health goals.

-- EMDR: Trauma-focused EMDR therapy is available for eight-week clients dealing with unresolved trauma.
+- EMDR: Trauma-focused EMDR therapy is available for 60-day clients dealing with unresolved trauma.

 - Prescribed fitness: High-intensity interval training to stimulate natural dopamine, helping patients cope with life without stimulant drugs.